 There are three different Processes audit reports: Process Details, Process Overview, and Process Operations.

-Process details returns the actual steps and sub-steps for a Process Template (BPF).
+Process details return the actual steps and sub-steps for a Process Template (BPF).
 The user can enter the Model, Process Template (BPF) as well as the dimension members.
 If the dimension members are left blank, the report will return all instances.

 The Detail report shows the instance (intersection, of data), the steps needing to be performed, as well as the status (Action Required or not).
 By clicking the Steps/Sub-steps menu, the user is able to filter or search for a specific object.